Convex-Dev/design/papers/convex-whitepaper.md

 * Documentation
 * Information generated through macro expansion

-Syntax Objects are inspired by Racket, and are generally used for code generation and compilation, although they are also available for use in regular CVM code if desired.
+Syntax objects are inspired by Racket, and are generally used for code generation and compilation, although they are also available for use in regular CVM code if desired.
 They are marginally more efficient than storing a value and metadata as two separate fields in a Map, for example.

-The primary usages of Syntax Objects within the CVM are:
+The primary usages of syntax objects within the CVM are:

-* Allowing metadata to be attached to values (e.g., documentation for Actor functions)
+* Allowing metadata to be attached to values in account environments (e.g., documentation for actor functions)
 * Supporting the implementation of the Convex Lisp compiler and macro system

-NOTE: In the future, Syntax Objects may be extended to implement a gradual type system such as seen in Typed Racket.
-Racket has demonstrated the value of Syntax Objects in helping to support future language evolution.
+NOTE: In the future, syntax objects may be extended to implement a gradual type system such as seen in Typed Racket.
+Racket has demonstrated the value of syntax objects in helping to support future language evolution.

 ##### Nil